rails/rails/guides/source/constant_autoloading_and_reloading.md

 end
 ```

-that can be overriden by each airplane, for instance
+that can be overridden by each airplane, for instance

 ```ruby
 # app/models/bell_x1/flight_model.rb